-- 5.5.1 It is Trust Council's policy that recreational activities in the Trust Area should be compatible with preservation and protection of the environment, natural amenities, resources and community character. - 5.5.2 Local trust committees and, where appropriate, municipalities shall, in their official community plans and regulatory bylaws, address: - . the location and type of recreational facilities so as not to degrade environmentally sensitive areas, and - . the designation of locations for marinas, boat launches, docks and anchorages so as not to degrade sensitive marine or coastal areas. - 5.5.3 Local trust committees and, where appropriate, municipalities shall, in their official community plans and regulatory bylaws, address: - . the identification of safe public access to beaches, - . the identification and designation of areas of recreational significance, and - . the designation of locations for community and public boat launches, docks and anchorages. - 5.5.4 Local trust committees and, where appropriate, municipalities shall, in their official community plans and regulatory bylaws, address the identification and designation of areas for low impact recreational activities and discourage facilities and opportunities for high impact recreational activities. - 5.5.5 Local trust committees and, where appropriate, municipalities shall, in their official community plans and regulatory bylaws, address the planning for bicycle, pedestrian and equestrian trail systems.
+5.5.4 Local trust committees and, where appropriate, municipalities shall, in their official community plans and regulatory bylaws, address:

+- the location and type of recreational facilities so as not to degrade environmentally sensitive areas, and - the designation of locations for marinas, boat launches, docks and anchorages so as not to degrade sensitive marine or coastal areas. - 5.5.5 Local trust committees and, where appropriate, municipalities shall, in their official community plans and regulatory bylaws, address: - the identification of safe public access to beaches, - the identification and designation of areas of recreational significance, and - the designation of locations for community and public boat launches, docks and anchorages. - 5.5.6 Local trust committees and, where appropriate, municipalities shall, in their official community plans and regulatory bylaws, address the identification and designation of areas for low impact recreational activities and discourage facilities and opportunities for high impact recreational activities. - 5.5.7 Local trust committees and, where appropriate, municipalities shall, in their official community plans and regulatory bylaws, address the planning for bicycle, pedestrian and equestrian trail systems.

-5.6.
-Cultural and Natural Heritage
+5.6 Cultural and Natural Heritage

-5.6.1 Trust Council holds that the Area's natural and human heritage; its areas and property of natural, historic, cultural, aesthetic, educational or scientific heritage value or character should be identified, preserved, protected and enhanced.
+- 5.6.1 Trust Council holds that the Area's natural and human heritage; its areas and property of natural, historic, cultural, aesthetic, educational or scientific heritage value or character should be identified, preserved, protected and enhanced. - 5.6.2 Local trust committees and, where appropriate, municipalities shall, in their official community plans and regulatory bylaws, address the identification, protection, preservation and enhancement of local heritage. - 5.6.3 Local trust committees and, where appropriate, municipalities shall, in their official community plans and regulatory bylaws, address the preservation and protection of the heritage value and character of historic coastal settlement patterns and remains.